BenRR/Car-P4/README.md

 #### 7. Pipeline

 The main logic is in `processvideo.py` with function `process_video`.
 It firstly initialises a Line instance which will cache detected lanes.
-Then loads required configurations like undistort matrixes, coefficients, warp matrixes etc. Then the `process_full` method put all processes together and `clip.fl_image` uses this method to process each frame and generate the output video.
+Then loads required configurations like undistort matrixes, coefficients, warp matrixes etc. Then the `process_full` method put all processes together and `clip.fl_image` uses this method to process each frame and generate the output video. `Line.py` has the logic to cache frames that only accept lanes that pass sannity check also use the best fit and pixels positions for plotting.

 ![alt text][image7]